codingforpleasure/customized-workspace/Ubuntu/useful-resources/reinforcement-learning.md

     Another approach to solving RL problems.
     Here, instead of training a policy, we train a value function that maps each state to the expected value of being in that state.

+## Gymnasium is the new version of Gym library maintained by the Farama Foundation.

+The Gymnasium library provides two things:

+* An interface that allows you to create RL environments.
+* A collection of environments (gym-control, atari, box2D...).